Cubs vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .381 with two doubles, a triple, two home runs, two walks and seven RBI.
+- Ohtani has hit safely in three games in a row.
+In his last five games he is hitting .350 with two doubles, a triple, a home run, three walks and four RBI.

 Ohtani Recent Games